AlejandroDev8/Dart/Readme.md

 ### 02 - Data Types

 The [Data Types](exercises/01-basic/02-datatypes.dart) exercise demonstrates the usage of different data types in Dart.
-It declares variables of type `int`, `double`, and nullable `int`, and prints their values.
+It declares variables of type `int`, `double`, nullable `int`, and `String`, and prints their values.

+The exercise covers:

+- Numeric types (`int` and `double`)
+- Nullable types
+- String interpolation
+- Multiline strings

 To run this exercise, use the following commands: